Archaeological Excavation and Recovery

 Odyssey's archaeological excavation and recovery operations combine high-tech robotics including Remotely Operated Vehicles (ROVs) with sophisticated positioning systems, cameras and specialized computer hardware and software to carefully record the location of artifacts in situ and to document the entire archaeological process as the artifacts are recovered from a shipwreck site.
 As they conduct robotic archaeological operations at sites hundreds -and sometimes thousands -of feet below the ocean surface, Odyssey's ROV pilots are directed by marine archaeologists aboard the recovery vessel.

-The Odyssey Explorer, a 251-foot Class II dynamically positioned (DP) ship, serves as Odyssey's principal state-of-the-art deep-ocean archaeological platform.
+The Odyssey Explorer, a 251-foot ship with DP capabilities, serves as Odyssey's principal state-of-the-art deep-ocean archaeological platform.
 She carries fuel and stores for missions of up to 60 days, accommodates 42 crew, including technicians, scientists and archaeologists, and has extensive onboard storage space for workshops, an archaeology laboratory, multiple cranes and a large A-frame for exceptional handling capability.
 When working on a project, operations are generally conducted 24 hours a day, seven days a week.

 The centerpiece of Odyssey's advanced robotic archaeology system is a Remotely Operated Vehicle (ROV) which serves as the archaeologist's eyes and hands in the deep ocean.
 Odyssey owns two work-class ROVs, nicknamed ZEUS and ZEUS II.
 The 200 HP and 400 HP vehicles respectively, are each approximately the size of a small truck; they stand about 10 feet high and weigh eight tons.
 Driven by eight powerful hydraulic thrusters, they are rated to operate up to depths of 2,500 meters (8,200 ft).
 Both ROVs have been custom-designed for deep-ocean archaeological survey and recovery operations, including visual inspection, pre-disturbance photographic and video documentation, scientific excavation and artifact recovery.
 As ZEUS and ZEUS II are nearly identical, and can be used interchangeably, all references to ZEUS below also apply to ZEUS II unless otherwise noted.